tkocou/new_JS8msg/README.md

     be located in ~/bin.
 The desktop launcher will be built 'on the fly'.

     Some example ICS-213 messages have been included for testing purposes.

+    V2.1
+    Added programmable network ports like in JS8Call